Cindy Hyde-Smith: Fiscal policy

 Hyde-Smith describes her economic positions as fiscally conservative.

 In 2018, Hyde-Smith was one of 29 Republicans who joined all Democrats in opposing Senator Rand Paul's bill to cut federal spending by 1% over five years, known as the Penny Bill.
 Republican opponents of the bill said it could threaten federal defense and domestic programs.
 She faced criticism from the bill's supporters.

 Hyde-Smith supported the Trump-backed Tax Cuts and Jobs Act of 2017.
 As a state legislator, she voted in favor of increasing unemployment benefits and in favor of raising taxes on cigarettes.

 In May 2019, Hyde-Smith was a cosponsor of the Transporting Livestock Across America Safely Act, a bipartisan bill introduced by Ben Sasse and Jon Tester intended to reform hours of service for livestock haulers by authorizing drivers to rest at any point during their trip without it being counted against their hours of service and exempting loading and unloading times from the hours of service calculation of driving time.

 In July 2019, Hyde-Smith was one of eight senators to introduce the Agricultural Trucking Relief Act, a bill that would alter the definition of an agricultural commodity to include both horticultural and aquacultural products and promote greater consistency in regulation through both federal and state agencies as part of an attempt to ease regulatory burdens on trucking and the agri-community.

 Hyde-Smith was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Foreign policy

 In August 2018, Hyde-Smith co-sponsored the Israel Anti-Boycott Act (s.
-720), which would make it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied West Bank if protesting actions by the Israeli government.
+720).
+That act would have made it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied West Bank if protesting actions by the Israeli government.

+In February 2026, Hyde-Smith supported Trump's initial strikes on Iran in the 2026 Iran war.
+In March 2026, she voted against a war powers resolution that would have limited the war until congressional consent had been obtained.